ondemos/libdemos/CODE_OF_CONDUCT.md

 ## Scope

-We expect all members of the deliberative.eu community to abide by this Code of Conduct at all times in all deliberative.eu community venues, online and in person, and in one-on-one communications pertaining to deliberative.eu affairs.
+We expect all members of the ondemos.org community to abide by this Code of Conduct at all times in all deliberative.eu community venues, online and in person, and in one-on-one communications pertaining to deliberative.eu affairs.

 This policy covers the usage of deliberative.eu public infrastructure, including the deliberative.eu HTTP gateways,